-Marketers have pondered whether companies should take a more strategic tack on CSR and how "doing good" can contribute to their bottom line (Brown and Dacin 1997; Sen and Bhattacharya 2001).
-These are important issues that have strong managerial implications because prudent practitioners face tough choices in allocating their limited resources and in prioritizing different strategic initiatives.
+Marketers have been pondering the questions whether companies should take a more strategic tack on CSR, and what "doing good" can do in contributing to their bottom-line (Brown and Dacin 1997; Sen and Bhattacharya 2001).
+These are important inquiries that have strong managerial implications, because prudent practitioners are facing tough choices in allocating the limited resources and in prioritizing different strategic initiatives (see a quote below).

-Even evangelists such as Nardelli [chief executive officer of Home Depot] stop short of saying that companies should divert money from other strategic priorities to support [CSR].
-But at corporations like Home Depot and [General Electric], good works are being bred into Big Business.
+"Even evangelists such as Nardelli [CEO of Home Depot] stop short of saying that companies should divert money from other strategic priorities to support corporate social responsibility.
+But at corporations like Home Depot and GE, good works are being bred into Big Business.
 'It's just the right thing to do,' says Nardelli.
 Good PR?
 Sure.
 Money well spent?
-The goodwill refund could be in the mail.
-(Grow, Hamm, and Lee 2005, p.
-78)
+The goodwill refund could be in the mail."
+[BusinessWeek 2005b, August 15]

-Our finding that CSR contributes positively to market value suggests that managers can obtain competitive advantages and reap more financial benefits by investing in CSR.
-To be more specific, we calculated that for a typical company in our sample with an average market value of approximately \$48 billion, one unit increase of CSR ratings would result in approximately \$17 million more profits on average in subsequent years, a substantial increase of financial returns.
+Our finding that CSR contributes positively to market value suggests that managers can obtain competitive advantages and reap more financial benefits from investing in CSR.
+To be more specific, we calculated that for a typical company in our sample with an average market value of approximately \$48 billion, one unit increase of CSR ratings would result in about \$17 million more profits on average in subsequent years, a substantial increase of financial returns.

-Indeed, companies should realize that CSR initiatives can represent a robust public relations strategy, particularly in the current market environment in which stakeholders, such as customers (and employees), may have strong social concerns.
-Creative executives at Home Depot, IBM, Wal-Mart, General Electric, and Cisco are engaging in "smarter corporate giving" than merely writing checks (Berner 2005, p.
+Indeed, companies ought to realize that CSR initiatives can represent a robust public relations strategy, particularly in the current market environment where stakeholders such as customers (and employees) may have strong social concerns.
+Creative executives at Home Depot, IBM, Wal-Mart, GE, and CISCO are engaging in "smarter corporate giving" than merely writing checks (BusinessWeek 2005a, p.
 68).
-For example, Home Depot donated 2 million hours to various types of community services, and IBM gave away more than 100 specialized business applications (i.e., translation servers changing English e-mails into Spanish messages) in heavily Latino-populated schools and community groups.
-Closer examination of the CSR portfolios of some of the top- and bottom-rated firms in terms of CSR sheds additional light on how managers may derive positive market returns from CSR and/or avoid negative returns.
-That is, many of the firms at the top of the CSR heap (e.g., United Parcel Service, Alcoa, Verizon Communications) seem to have integrated CSR tightly with their business strategies.
-For example, these firms invest in a host of employee-related initiatives, such as education and safety, that engender identification and instill pride among employees, all of which influence customer satisfaction and market value.
-Moreover, these firms have employee volunteerism programs in which employees are visible contributors to the local communities.
+For example, Home Depot donated 2 million hours to various types of community services, while IBM gave away more than 100 specialized business applications (i.e., translation server changing English emails to Spanish messages) in heavily

+Latino schools and community groups.
+Closer examination of the CSR portfolios of some of the top and bottom rated firms in terms of CSR sheds additional light on how managers may derive positive market returns from CSR and/or avoid negative returns.
+That is, many of the firms at the top of the CSR heap (e.g., UPS, Alcoa, Verizon Communications) seem to have integrated CSR quite tightly with their business strategies.
+For example, these firms invest in a host of employee-related initiatives such as education and safety that engender identification and instill pride among employees, all of which influence customer satisfaction and market value.

+Moreover, these firms also have employee volunteerism programs whereby employees are visible contributors to the local communities.
 This helps capture customers' favorable attention.

-In contrast, firms at the bottom of the CSR heap, such as Toys 'R' Us and Mitsubishi Motors, seem to be perceived as "irresponsible" by dint of mistreating workers and/or concealing product defect information.
-Such negative actions tend to receive media coverage in today's scrutiny-intensive world.
-Viewed in conjunction with our results, these examples suggest that managers should not only "get their house in order" to avoid negative returns to CSR but also adopt an integrated, strategic perspective and allocate resources to CSR programs for superior market performance.
-After all, "it is no longer an option [for companies] to sit on the sidelines" (Grow, Hamm, and Lee 2005, p.
-77; Smith 2003).
+On the other hand, firms at the bottom of the CSR heap such as Toys 'R' Us and Mitsubishi Motors seem to be perceived as "irresponsible" by dint of mistreating workers and/or concealing product defect information.
+Such negative actions tend to get media coverage in today's scrutiny-intensive world.
+Viewed in conjunction with our results, these examples suggest that not only should managers get their house in order to avoid negative returns to CSR, but they also ought to adopt an integrated, strategic perspective and allocate resources to CSR programs for superior market performance.
+After all, "it is no longer an option [for companies] to sit on the sidelines" (Grow 2004, p.77; Smith 2003).